NeonHo/CSMLNotebook/GoldBucket/Multi Agent.md

 ## 2.1.
 MetaGPT's concept of agent and environment
 - an agent should be able to think or plan like human
 	- possesses memories or even emotions,
-	- is equipped with a certain skill set to interact with the environment, other agents, and human.
+	- is equipped with a certain skill set
+	- interact with the environment, other agents, and human.
+	-
 ## 2.2.
 Agents interact with each other.
 ## 2.3.
 A multi-agent collaboration.